-3.2.4 out-of-control, adj-failing to meet preselected performance criteria.
+3.2.4 out-of-control, n-a system that fails to meet preselected performance criteria.

-3.2.5 requester, n-the person or organization requesting analyses.
+3.2.5 requester, n-the person or organization from which samples originate.

 3.2.6 result, n-a qualitative or quantitative description of a property obtained from an analysis and reported to a requester.